louisho5/multipara/README.md

 # MultiPara.js

+<strong>If you want more advanced scroll animation, please learn more on [MotionScroll](https://github.com/louisho5/MotionScroll) <strong>

 Version 0.2.0

-If you want more advanced animation, please learn more on [MotionScroll](https://github.com/louisho5/MotionScroll)

 # Demo